m-lm/taproot/README.md

 - Increased concurrency (real-time rotation & compaction, forked checkpointing, client write-locks)
 - Move from unordered_map to ordered_map or skip list data structure for sorted queries
 - Data import and export
-- More unit/case testing

-This is not a comprehensive list of to-dos nor is it a full list of future plans.
-See [Future](#future) for farther out ideas.
+This is not a comprehensive list of to-dos nor is it a full list of future plans; see [Future](#future).

 ## Future